 Using DNAbilize[TM] as a platform for drug manufacturing, the Company currently has two antisense drug candidates in development to treat a total of five different disease indications.
-The Company's lead drug candidate, Liposomal Grb2 ("BP1001"), targets the protein Grb2 and is preparing to enter the efficacy portion of Phase II clinical trials for acute myeloid leukemia and the safety segment of a Phase II clinical trial for blast phase and accelerated phase chronic myelogenous leukemia.
+The Company's lead drug candidate, Liposomal Grb2 ("BP1001"), targets the protein Grb2 and is preparing to enter the efficacy portion of a Phase II clinical trial for acute myeloid leukemia and the safety segment of a Phase II clinical trial for blast phase and accelerated phase chronic myelogenous leukemia.
 BP1001 is also in preclinical studies for solid tumors, including triple negative breast cancer and inflammatory breast cancer.

 The Company's second drug candidate, Liposomal Bcl2 ("BP1002"), targets the protein Bcl2, which is responsible for driving cell proliferation in up to 60% of all cancers.
-BP1002 is in preparation for an Investigational New Drug application and expected to begin a Phase I clinical trial for lymphoma in 2016.
+BP1002 is in preparation for an Investigational New Drug application.